-- Stronger drugs have led to an increase likelihood of addiction
+- Stronger drugs have led to an increased likelihood of addiction.

 The problem with this current epidemic is that there are no perfect solutions in sight.
 On one hand, decreasing access to prescription medications could deprive those who really need them.
 But on the other hand, it seems that some sort of systematic change is obviously needed.

 Why are teenagers uniquely vulnerable to drug abuse?